Techtonica/curriculum/runtime-complexity/lesson-plan.md

 - When stating the runtime complexity, drop any constants.
 For example, if a function takes `4n` steps, it is `O(n)`.
 This is because runtime complexity describes how the time of the function grows with relation to the input -- not the exact time it takes to run.

-### Things to learn in the future
+### Things we'll cover later
-These things are not currently covered in this lesson, but they are related and important to know.
+These things are not covered in this lesson, but they are related and important to know.

 - Different data structures let you do different things quickly.
 So far you've learned about two data structures: arrays and dictionaries.
 Later, you'll learn about more data structures, including linked lists, trees, stacks, and queues.
 You'll learn about the runtime complexity of doing different operations with these data structures.

 - Space complexity.
 Similar to time complexity, algorithms can use differing amounts of memory

 - Runtime complexity is related to (but not the same!) as the amount of total time it takes to run a piece of code.
 A piece of O(n^2) code could run faster than a piece of O(n) code.

 ### Independent Practice

-Do the following exercises in pairs:
+Techtonica staff will assign pairs.

 **Runtime Complexity Exercise 1: Reading code and analyzing runtime**